 The NEC Society’s Human Milk Webinar Series was dedicated to Makenna and her family.
 The slides, resources, and recordings from the webinars are available here.

-The NEC Society is a 501(c)(3) nonprofit organization dedicated to improving outcomes for medically fragile infants at risk of necrotizing enterocolitis.
+The NEC Society is a 501(c)(3) nonprofit organization dedicated to building a more just, equitable world without necrotizing enterocolitis.
 To learn more, please visit NECsociety.org